RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 * add your mode in the modes table in `doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md`
 * add your mode in `tools/build_all_firmwares.sh`

 and submit your PR.

+Once approved, add also your mode in https://github.com/RfidResearchGroup/proxmark3/wiki/Standalone-mode

 Happy hacking!